visinf/cups/README.md

     MODEL.INFERENCE_CONFIDENCE_THRESHOLD 0.5
 ```

-For validation on other datasets just change the experiment config file (*e.g.*
+For validation on other datasets, just change the experiment config file (*e.g.*
 , `--experiment_config_file "configs/val_kitti.yaml"` for KITTI Panoptic).
 All validation configs can be
 found [here](configs).
 You can also change the number of semantic categories you want to evaluate on (7, 19, and 27
 categories).
-If you want to visualize the predictions you can add the flag `--visualize_results`.
+If you want to visualize the predictions, you can add the flag `--visualize_results`.

 <details>